Easy marinated cherry tomato salad combines briny olives, fresh herbs, and crispy toasts for an easy summer salad you’ll make again and again.

 • Parsley: Fresh flat-leaf parsley adds a herbal element and a peppery bite to the salad.

 • Garlic: Mince a couple of cloves and toss them in for a subtle spiciness.
+Here’s an article, “How to Mince Garlic,” just in case you need a step-by-step.

 • Aleppo pepper: I like the tang and very mild heat I get from Aleppo-style pepper, but if you want more of a kick, use red pepper flakes instead.

-• Lime: The acidic element in the “marinade” for the cherry tomato salad recipe, lime juice adds brightness to complement the sweetness of the tomatoes.
+• Lime: The acidic element in the marinade for the cherry tomato salad recipe, lime juice adds brightness to complement the sweetness of the tomatoes.
 Use the zest, too, for extra citrus flavor.

 • Extra virgin olive oil: I like a robust, flavorful olive oil, like our Early Harvest Greek EVOO or Hojiblanca Spanish EVOO

-• Sourdough bread (Optional): Cut a few slices into triangles to lightly pan fry in olive oil.
+• Sourdough bread (Optional): Cut a few slices into triangles to lightly pan-fry in olive oil.

 • Let the salad rest.
 Set the salad aside for 10 to 15 minutes so the tomatoes can marinate and release some juices.

 • Fry the sourdough bread (optional).
 While the salad sits, prepare your bread (if using).
 Cut 2 to 3 slices of sourdough bread into triangles.
-Warm 2 or so tablespoons EVOO in a skillet over medium heat.
+Warm 2 tablespoons EVOO in a skillet over medium heat.
 Add the bread to the skillet and fry for a minute or two until golden and crispy on both sides.
 Remove the bread from the heat and place on a plate lined with paper towels to remove excess oil.

 • Serve.
 Place some fried sourdough on a plate along with the marinated cherry tomato salad.

-Cherry vs grape tomatoes: What’s the difference?
+Cherry vs Grape Tomatoes: What’s the Difference?

 • Cherry Tomatoes tend to be round, like cherries, but the size can range between that of a small marble (smaller than a dime) and that of a shooter marble (about the size of a quarter).
 Cherry tomatoes have thin skins, and are sweet and juicy.